eqfy/MapDSL/README.md

 ## Example Input

-see exampleInput.txt in project directory
+see exampleInput.txt and exampleSpec.txt in project directory